jboullion/space-calcs-astro/README.md

 -   Fix bugs or suggest new features
 -   Help with documentation

-See [CONTRIBUTING.md](CONTRIBUTING.md) (coming soon) or open an issue/PR.

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+This license permits non-commercial use, adaptation, and contribution, but prohibits commercial reuse and requires any derivative works to be shared under the same license terms.

 #